 When Marketing Clashes With Intellectual Property

 Intellectual property is usually near the bottom of the business radar.
-Small businesses and nonprofits often have little (or no) marketing budget.
-They rely instead on Do-It-Yourself promotions for their products and services.
+Small businesses and nonprofits usually operate on a shoestring marketing budget.
+They rely on word-of-mouth and Do-It-Yourself promotions to market their products and services.
 Kudos to those with the time and talent to do so, but be aware of intellectual property laws if you do.

 Small business owners and nonprofits have a duty to understand basic intellectual property law.
-At the very least, they shoudl be aware of the basics and know when to ask questions.
-Willful ignorance is not an excuse to misappropriating someone else’s intellectual property.
+At the very least, they should be aware of their basic legal responsiblities and know when to ask questions.
+Willful ignorance does not excuse misappropriating someone else’s intellectual property.

 What is intellectual property?

 How can my marketing infringe on someone’s intellectual property rights?

 - Using a business name or product name that is already owned by someone else.
 Before you launch a new business or product, you should investigate whether you have the legal right to use your intended business name or product name.
 With billions of companies and products, your preferred name may already be used by another.
 You do not want to spend money on marketing materials, product development, and signage only to learn you cannot use that name.

 - Using photos and artwork without permission.
 It is so simple to go to the internet and find the perfect image for your marketing materials.
 Unfortunately, you cannot snap that image onto your marketing materials or website unless you have the owner’s consent.
 Sometimes you can license or obtain permission to use the image.
 If not, you will have to find another image.